 - White Wine Vinegar: This is what gives the German Potato Salad it’s acidity and a little sweetness.
 It has a huge impact on this potato salad with a great depth of flavor without being overly astringent.

 - Coarse Grain Mustard: I like a good quality brown mustard with some of the whole mustard seed still visible.
 The seeds look nice and let people know that the potato salad has mustard in it.

 - Fresh Herbs: Dill is the traditional herb used in most German Potato Salads, I like dill, but I don’t always have it on hand.
 I will often substitute flat-leaf parsley since it is one of my pantry staples.

 - 2 Pounds Red Potatoes Sliced or cubed, skin on

 - 1/2 Pound Bacon 1/2-inch dice

 - 3 Tablespoons Coarse Grain Brown Mustard

 - 1 Teaspoon Salt

-- Place diced onion, vinegar, mustard, salt and pepper in a bowl, mix to combine.
+- Place sliced red onion, vinegar, mustard, salt, and pepper in a bowl, mix to combine.
 Do this first to give the vinegar time to slightly pickle the raw onion

-- Sauté the bacon in a large skillet, when browned, transfer the bacon to paper towels to drain, save 3 tablespoons of fat and discard the rest
+- Sauté the bacon in a large skillet, when browned, transfer the bacon to paper towels to drain, save 2 tablespoons of fat and discard the rest

-- Put the 1 inch cubed potatoes into the skillet on medium high heat, cover, brown on all sides
+- Put the potatoes into the skillet over medium-high heat, cover, brown on all sides

-- Add dill or parsley and chopped scallions, stir to incorporate
+- Add dill or parsley and chopped scallions, stir to incorporate.
+Serve warm